Gradiva

 The original Roman relief upon which Gradiva was based (Vatican City).

 Gradiva, or "She who steps along", is a mythic figure created by Wilhelm Jensen as a central character in his novella Gradiva (1902).
 The character was inspired by an existing Roman relief.
 She later became a prominent subject in Surrealist art after Sigmund Freud published an essay on Jensen's work.

 Origins

 The character first appeared in Wilhelm Jensen's eponymous novella Gradiva.
 In the novella, the protagonist is fascinated by a female figure in an ancient relief and names her Gradiva, Latin for "she who steps along".
-The name is also believed to be an homage to Mars Gradivus, the Roman god of war.
+The name is also mentioned by the author to be an homage to Mars Gradivus, the Roman god of war.

-Early after Gradiva's publication, psychoanalyst Carl Jung recommended the novella to his colleague Sigmund Freud.
+Early after Gradiva’s publication, psychoanalyst Wilhelm Stekel recommended the novella to his colleague Sigmund Freud, and later Carl Jung renewed his interest into it.
 Freud found the narrative compelling, and published his influential essay titled Delusion and Dream in Jensen's Gradiva (German: "Der Wahn und die Träume in W. Jensen's Gradiva") in 1907.
 Afterwards, he exchanged a few letters with Jensen, who was "flattered by Freud's analysis of his story".